 Air emissions inventory

 An air emissions inventory is an accounting of the amount of air pollution from various sources.
-Every year, local clean air agencies and Ecology conduct an inventory of facilities with an air operating permit.
+Every year, Ecology and local clean air agencies conduct an inventory of facilities that have an air operating permit.
 This is called a point source inventory.
-Every three years, we inventory many additional emission sources and issue a comprehensive inventory.
+Every three years, we count other emission sources and issue a comprehensive inventory.

 Point source annual inventory

-We publish a comprehensive three-year emissions inventory that includes a point source inventory and other emission sources such as vehicles, wood stoves, outdoor burning, agriculture, and natural sources.
-The latest summary data from the comprehensive emissions inventory as well as technical documentation are available in the documents below:
+We publish a comprehensive emissions inventory every three years that includes a point source inventory and other emission sources such as transportation (vehicles, boats, trains), wood stoves, outdoor burning, agriculture, wildfires, and dust.
+See the most recent summary data from the comprehensive emissions inventory as well as a technical support document and a quick reference.

 Prevention of Significant Deterioration modeling inventory